sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 needed.
 The strings are not deleted until the ScriptEnvironment instance goes away (when the script file is closed, usually).
 This is usually all the permanence that is needed, since all related filter instances will already be gone by then.

+Though the returned pointer is not const-qualified, don't overwrite the buffer, due to the string cacheing introduced after Avisynth 3.7.3.

+Until Avisynth 3.7.3 you could safely do this, the documentation said:
-The returned pointer is not const-qualified, and you're welcome to write to it, as long as you don't stray beyond the bounds of the string.
+"you're welcome to write to it, as long as you don't stray beyond the bounds of the string."

-Example usage (converting a string to upper case):
+This (formerly valid) example usage is no longer safe (converting a string to upper case) and was replaced in Avisynth core:
 ::

     AVSValue UCase(AVSValue args, void*, IScriptEnvironment* env) {